lowbontimp/stp-iris/README.md

 # stp-iris.pl
-`stp-iris.pl` is a perl script for downloading seismic waveform data in the format of [SAC](http://ds.iris.edu/files/sac-manual/) from http://service.iris.edu on the command-line interface.
+`stp-iris.pl` is a perl script for downloading seismic waveform data in the format of [SAC](http://ds.iris.edu/files/sac-manual/) from [IRIS Web Services](http://service.iris.edu) on the command-line interface.

 ## Strengh
 * It runs in command-line interface.